Skip to content

 Concurrently, my work probes themes of patriarchy, sustainability, domesticity, self, and everyday life.
 Central to my creative process is the development of a visual vocabulary of symbols and patterns, reflecting my deep connection to these subjects and interests.
 My research focuses not only on reconstructing and recontextualizing the significance of materials to create new narratives that challenge these status quos but also on creating utopic experiences that I can thrive in.

 Through process, experimentation, and repetition, materials are staged to communicate with one another.
 This involves deliberate layering of gestures and an embrace of chance.
-I employ diverse techniques, such as painting, printmaking, papermaking, dyeing, and an expanding vocabulary of experimental processes.
+I employ diverse techniques, such as painting, printmaking, papermaking, sewing, dyeing, and an expanding vocabulary of experimental processes.
 I work with natural and synthetic dyes, acrylic paints, printmaking inks and thrifted fabrics.
 By embracing these diverse range of techniques, I strive to push the boundaries of traditional art forms and explore new horizons in my work.

 My artistic journey is not limited to conventional art tools; rather, it is entangled with discovering and utilizing found tools.
-Ordinary objects like spatulas, food mashers, and cutlery, take on new life as printing stamps in my works.
-This experimental and fluid approach to work also allows me to incorporate and explore sculptural and dimensional forms.
-I aspire to breathe new life and meaning into the familiar while working with the hidden identities and charged histories of the materials I work with.
+This experimental and fluid approach to work also allows me to incorporate and explore sculptural and dimensional forms.Through my material sources, I aspire to breathe new life and meaning into the familiar while working with the hidden identities and charged histories of said materials.
 My art serves as a catalyst for challenging traditional norms, empowering myself, and other women around me to embrace their identities and forge their paths.

 This project was made possible in part through support from the Interlace Grant Fund, a regranting partner of The Andy Warhol Foundation for the Visual Arts.